Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Introduction

 There is an important conceptual difference between the BB84 protocol and Wiesner's quantum money scheme.
 The former addresses the problem of key-distribution, which is a task that can also be achieved classically under computational assumptions using public-key cryptography~\cite{dh}.
 In contrast, Wiesner's quantum money scheme achieves a functionality which is entirely impossible classically, even under computational assumptions.
 Recently there has been renewed interest in this latter kind of application, i.e.~to use BB84 states to construct quantum cryptographic primitives that have no classical analogue.
 Perhaps the most striking example of this is the idea of \emph{quantum copy-protection}~\cite{Aar2009}.
 Suppose that a vendor has created a piece of software (viewed as a function that maps some input to some output) and wants to allow a user to run it (i.e. to evaluate the function), while preventing the user from producing additional ``pirated'' copies of the original software.
 Clearly, this is impossible classically: any piece of software is specified by a string of symbols, which can easily be copied.
 Surprisingly, it has been shown that it is possible to encode certain narrow classes of functions in the form of a quantum state in such a way that a user can evaluate the function without being able to copy it~\cite{coladangelo2020quantum}.

 Copy-protection and many related protocols require only limited quantum capabilities from one party, e.g.~the \emph{vendor} in the case of copy-protection: they only need to prepare random BB84 states and send them to the other party (e.g.~the \emph{user} in copy-protection), who has full quantum computational capabilities.
 In particular, this requires a quantum channel between the two parties to send the BB84 states.
 The purpose of this paper is to show that such protocols, where one party's quantum operations are limited to preparing and sending random BB84 states, can be converted into protocols where that party is \emph{fully classical}.
 This \emph{dequantises} such protocols in the sense that all communication becomes classical.
 To achieve this, we need to construct a protocol between a \emph{classical verifier} and a \emph{computationally bounded quantum prover} that achieves the same outcome as if the verifier had prepared and sent random BB84 states to the prover.
 We call this task \emph{classically-instructed parallel remote state preparation of BB84 states}, or \emph{parallel RSP} for short.
 Our protocol builds on techniques introduced in~\cite{mahadev, randomness, rsp} that allow the verifier to use post-quantum cryptography to constrain the actions of an untrusted (but computationally bounded) prover.
 Proving soundness for this parallel RSP protocol is the main technical result of our work.
 We then use this result to dequantise a number of cryptographic protocols, namely unclonable quantum encryption, quantum copy-protection, quantum computing on encrypted data and blind verification of quantum computation.
-As an additional contribution, for copy-protection we improve upon a previous result~\cite{coladangelo2020quantum} by removing the use of a quantum random oracle for a certain class of copy-protected functions.